infracost/docs/docs/features/cli_commands.md

 - `--pull-request`: required to post on a pull request, use `$PULL_NUM`.
 Mutually exclusive with `--commit` flag.
 - `--commit`: required to post on a pull request's commit, use `$HEAD_COMMIT`.
 Mutually exclusive with `--pull-request` flag.
 - `--github-token`: required, provide your GitHub token, for example, as an environment variable `$GITHUB_TOKEN`.
-- `--github-api-url`: optional, API URL for GitHub Enterprise users (default "https://api.github.com").
+- `--github-api-url`: optional (default "https://api.github.com"), GitHub Enterprise users can set this to `https://GITHUB_SERVER/api`.
 - `--tag`: optional, customize hidden markdown tag used to detect comments posted by Infracost.
 - `--policy-path`: optional, path to Infracost [cost policy](/docs/features/cost_policies/) files, glob patterns need quotes (experimental).